Sync Tools

 |---|---|---|---|

-node_type | enum | yes | project, process, area, principle, organization, or * for any |
+node_type | string | null | Specific node type (project, process, area, principle, organization), or null for any |

-org_slug | string | yes | Specific org sync_key, or * for any |
+org_slug | string | null | Specific org sync_key, or null for any |

-remote_name | string | yes | The target remote |
+remote_name | string | Target remote (must already exist) |

-Example: route every project across every org to the shared projects-hub drive, but route Workflow’s processes to the workflow-specific drive.
+Example — route every project across every org to the shared projects-hub drive, but route Workflow’s processes to the workflow-specific drive:

 Snapshot